zeethio/cupid/README.md

 ```

 Install Helm charts for venus node service.
 The chart value is by default start from a snaphot of filecoin blockchain.
 This will accelerate syncing of the node.
-The vsnapshot value can be from mounted local disc volume of venus pod or from url. setting it null starts from the previous state.
+The snapshot file can be from mounted local disc volume of venus pod or from url. setting it to null (i.e. --set arguments.snapshot=null supplied during helm install of venus chart) starts the blockchain state from the previous state.
 Set the value in cupid/charts/venus/values.yaml
 arguments:
   snapshot: /data/minimal_finality_stateroots_latest.car